JCMexplains/writing-for-success-2023/textbook.md

 a lack of originality and insight.
 Avoiding clichés in formal writing will help you write in original and fresh ways.

-**Clichéd:** Whenever my brother and I get into an argument, he always says something that makes my **blood boil**.
+**Clichéd**: Whenever my brother and I get into an argument, he always says something that makes my **blood boil**.

-**Plain:** Whenever my brother and I get into an argument, he always says something that makes me really angry.
+**Plain**: Whenever my brother and I get into an argument, he always says something that makes me really angry.

-**Original:** Whenever my brother and I get into an argument, he always says something that makes me want to go to the gym and punch the bag for a few hours.
+**Original**: Whenever my brother and I get into an argument, he always says something that makes me want to go to the gym and punch the bag for a few hours.